lhm-limux/reprepro-bundle-tools/docs/ConfigurationReference.md

 of your *reprepro-managment* project.

-In order to be able to run the `bundle-compose-app` without any local clone or previously prepared context, it is possible to store the settings from the above **`.bundle-compose.git-repos.conf`** into a local file in the user's home at `$HOME/.config/bundle-compose/git-repo.conf`.
+In order to be able to run the `bundle-compose-app` without any local clone or previously prepared context, it is possible to copy the content from the above **`.bundle-compose.git-repos.conf`** into a local file in the user's home at **`$HOME/.config/bundle-compose/git-repo.conf`**.

-Now the `bundle-compose-app` can be started from everywhere (current working directory) and doesn't require you to clone your *reprepro-management* project before (it is done during "Login").
+Now the `bundle-compose-app` can be started from everywhere (the current working directory doesn't matter) and doesn't require you to clone your *reprepro-management* project before using it - this is done during "Login".